 The environment shapes our brain.
 Grief reshapes our brain.
-COVID-19 is reshaping our environment.
+The pandemic has reshaped our environment.
 According to principal study author Kühn, “brain plasticity supports the assumption that the environment can shape brain structure and function.”
 Most notably is the effect of the environment on the amygdala.
 With a healthy functioning amygdala, part of the limbic system and the specific region responsible for emotion regulation, grievers are able to navigate, find and assign meaning in loss episodes.
 For people with PD, there is an estimated 20% atrophy of their amygdala.
 How might one’s experience with PD shift positively if fitness and health practitioners allow space for breaching current and residual grief episodes?

 Perhaps a starting point could be an inclusion of the Brief Grief Questionnaire (BGQ) in the intake assessment interview.
 Rather than a standalone instrument, to be completed by the participant prior to meeting, the 5-item screening tool should be delivered in an interview format.
 Often, grief is underreported, socially and culturally unrecognized and thus untreated.
 Grief is the antithesis of mind-body homeostasis.
 Although the BGQ has been developed for measuring and screening for complicated grief, the instrument holds strong reliability and discriminant validity.
 Complicated grief occurs when the mourning process is interrupted and frozen in the mind-body matrix.
 Future crisis, as COVID-19 is for some, can possibly unfreeze previous grief episodes and catapult one into the middle of a large body of frigid waters, with no life-saving measures in sight.
 The BGQ can serve as a life preserver.
 Participants are prompted to assign a value of “not at all, “somewhat”, or “a lot” to each question.
 One such question asks:

 How much are you having images or thoughts of _____ when he/she/they died or other thoughts about the death that bother you?